 Aside from the security provided by a marina, you could also invest in some security devices to help secure your craft.
 Theft of outboard motors is rife across the country.
 In this instance even something as simple as a chain could deter thieves and avoid losing a valuable bit of kit.
 Other security items such as hatch locks are simple solutions to keeping your craft secure.

 It is encouraging to know that there are police constabularies throughout the UK which have initiatives to crack down on marine related crime.
 Check with your local police constabulary to see what they're doing.
-Here are just two examples of what's being done:
+Here is an example of what's being done: Essex Police

 The security and safety benefits of keeping your craft in a marina will have an impact on your boat insurance premium.
 So where you will be spending money to keep your boat in a marina you will also be saving money on your insurance.